Help Center

 • Wait for the waiting room to count down and tap "Continue"

-• If you want to "Unlock for ...," tap the corresponding button
+• If you want to "Unblock for ...," tap the corresponding button

-• If you want to "Edit Lock," tap the button above the Session name
+• If you want to "Edit," tap the button in the top right corner

-• If you're in a "Hard Lock" and must exit, continue reading...
+• If you're in a "No way, I'm hardcore" Open Limit and must exit, continue reading...

-What if I need to access an app that’s locked via "Hard Lock"?
+What if I need to access an app/website that’s locked via "No way, I'm hardcore" difficulty on the iOS version of Opal?

-If you require emergency access to an app that is blocked, Opal has an Emergency Pass that you may use only once per week.
-Here's how to disable a "Hard Lock" Session in the event of an emergency:
+If you require emergency access to an app/website that is blocked, Opal has an Emergency Pass that you may use only once per week.
+Here's how to disable a "No way, I'm hardcore" Open Limit in the event of an emergency:

 • Open the Opal App